CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

-In April 2018, Osaka Gas invested in WiL Fund II, L.P. an U.S.-based venture investment fund run by WiL, LLC, a venture capital firm based in Silicon Valley.
-Through involvement in WiL Fund II, Osaka Gas aims to invest in and collaborate with startups based mainly in Japan and the United States and accelerate innovative development for its energy businesses, leveraging WiL's expertise in new business creation, to provide customers with higher value-added life services and business solutions featuring digital technologies such as IoT and AI, and to establish an advanced infrastructure operation system with cutting-edge technologies.
+As part of our effort to collaborate with startups based mainly in Japan and the United States, in April 2018, Osaka Gas invested in WiL Fund II, L.P. an U.S.-based venture investment fund run by WiL, LLC, a venture capital firm based in Silicon Valley.
+With leveraging WiL's expertise in new business creation, Osaka Gas aims to accelerate innovative development for its energy businesses in order to provide customers with higher value-added life services and business solutions featuring digital technologies such as IoT and AI, and to establish an advanced infrastructure operation system with cutting-edge technologies.

 - * Tugboat